nikolay-e/Software-Project-Management-Lectures/README.md

 ### Foundations of Project Management

-Why do only 2% of grand projects succeed?
+Why do only 2% of great projects succeed?
 Analyzing Success and Failure Factors:

 - **Success Factors**
   - User Involvement: It is crucial to have continuous engagement with users to understand their needs and expectations.
   - Executive Management Support: Upper management's involvement is pivotal to allocate necessary resources and aid decision-making processes.